-To achieve full utilization of the AEO Program, one AEO Program operating country should have MRA with other AEO Program operating countries.
+To achieve full utilization of the AEO Program, one AEO Program operating country or region should have MRA with other AEO Program operating countries or regions.
 The Indian government has already signed MRA with Hong Kong and is currently negotiating with Korea as an extension to its MRA list.

 To learn more about import or export, visit our ONESOURCE Global Trade page